v0ltoz/react-datetimepicker/README.md

 **descendingYears (optional)** {bool} <br>
 When set the years will be displayed in descending order on the picker instead of ascending order.

+**years (optional)** {array} <br>
+years={[2010, 2020]}
+Takes an array where the first value is the start year and the second values is the end year.
+This will update the dropdown years to only show these years.
+<br> WARNING: This does not affect the ability to type in years in the text box and go beyond the values set here.

 ## Getting Started

 ```js